Mark Spring Partner

 Martindale-Hubbell AV® Preeminent™ Rated

-American Employment Law Council (AELC), Member, 2007-present
+American Employment Law Council (AELC), Member, 2007 - present

-Sacramento No Glass Ceiling Task Force, Board of Directors, 2005-2007
+Sacramento No Glass Ceiling Task Force, Board of Directors, 2005 - 2007

-University of Phoenix, Sacramento Campus, Employment law/Business law adjunct lecturer, 1998-2001
+University of Phoenix, Sacramento Campus, Employment law/Business law Adjunct Lecturer, 1998 - 2001

-Sacramento Area Human Resources Association, Legal and Legislative Director/Board of Directors, 1998-2000
+Sacramento Area Human Resources Association, Legal and Legislative Director/Board of Directors, 1998 - 2000

 Civic Activities

-Volunteer Basketball Coach – Georgetown University/U.S. State Department Balkan Basketball Diplomacy Project – Bar, Montenegro – August 2011 and August 2012
+Volunteer Basketball Coach – Georgetown University/U.S. State Department Balkan Basketball Diplomacy Project – Bar, Montenegro, August 2011 and August 2012

-Assistant JV Girls Lacrosse Coach, Oak Ridge High School, 2011-present
+JV and Varsity Girls Lacrosse Coach, Oak Ridge High School, 2011 - 2014

-Rolling Hills Middle School, Head girls basketball coach, 2010-2011
+Rolling Hills Middle School, Head girls basketball coach, 2010 - 2011

-El Dorado Hills Youth Lacrosse Club, Coach, 2007-2010
+El Dorado Hills Youth Lacrosse Club, Youth girls coach, 2007 - 2010

-Temple Or Rishon, Board of Directors, 1996-1998
+Temple Or Rishon, Board of Directors, 1996 - 1998

 Folsom Chamber of Commerce, Leadership Folsom Program Graduate